texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can you Lookup Texas Juvenile Records Online?

-Yes, Texas juvenile records can be accessed online.
-However, persons who may have access must be eligible under Chapter 5 of the Family Code.
-These records can be accessed locally via the local juvenile justice information system maintained by juvenile courts or statewide via the Juvenile Justice Information System (JJIS) maintained by the Texas Department of Public Safety (TxDPS).
+Yes.
+Some Texas juvenile records may be accessible online.
+However, record seekers must be eligible under Chapter 5 of the Family Code.
+Such records are typically maintained bv the local juvenile justice information system under the jurisdiction of juvenile courts.
+Records may also be accessible via the statewide Juvenile Justice Information System (JJIS) maintained by the Texas Department of Public Safety (TxDPS).
 To gain access, eligible parties may contact the juvenile court(s) in the applicable county or visit the JJIS site to sign up.
-The Crime Records Service of the TxDPS can be contacted for more information or assistance on (512) 424-2474.
+The Crime Records Service of the TxDPS may be contacted for more information or assistance on (512) 424-2474.
 Under §58.306 F.C., there are 3 levels of access given to parties using the JJIS: Level 1, 2, and 3, according to the offense committed by the juvenile and the agency with jurisdiction.

 Do Texas Juvenile Records Show up on Background Checks?